01 of 14

 Prepare Fan Components

-OK, now that we know the ceiling box can support the weight of the fan and the wiring is safe, let’s get to installing!
+Now that we know the ceiling box can support the weight of the fan and the wiring is safe, let’s get to the installation.

 05 of 14